Lake County Illinois Prenup Attorney

 First Steps in Creating a Prenuptial Agreement

 The first thing to discuss with your prospective spouse is a full financial disclosure of each other’s finances.
 This begins with requesting a credit report and sharing all pertinent information with each other through your respective attorneys.
-At Schlesinger & Strauss, LLC, we help clients through each phase of a prenuptial agreement, from pulling a credit report to final approval by the court.
+At Schlesinger, Strauss & Hoyt LLC, we help clients through each phase of a prenuptial agreement, from pulling a credit report to final approval by the court.

-To schedule an appointment and learn how we can help you, contact Libertyville, Illinois prenuptial agreement attorneys at Schlesinger & Strauss, LLC, today.
+To schedule an appointment and learn how we can help you, contact Libertyville, Illinois prenuptial agreement attorneys at Schlesinger, Strauss & Hoyt LLC, today.